cee-elle/just-the-docs/docs/utilities/creating_postman_collections.md

 ## How To Create A Postman Collection
 Collections are a group of requests saved in one folder.
 The requests can be GET, POST, PUT, or DELETE.

-> Note: We will be using reqres.in as the sample REST API.
+> Note: We will be using https://reqres.in as the sample REST API.
 There are many types of fake requests you may use to run the sample collection.

 ![Runner](https://raw.githubusercontent.com/cee-elle/postman-documentation/gh-pages/docs/raw/postman-collections-3.png)